 What is the typical time frame to obtain a birth certificate after delivery?
 For an additional $30.00 expedite fee, Oregon Vital Records will process and issue the birth certificate in 3 business days, provided the required documents and fees are delivered by messenger to Vital Records.

 How are same-sex parents named on the final birth certificate?
 Parent 1 and Parent 2

 Can an international same-sex male couple obtain an initial birth certificate naming the biological father and Gestational Carrier?
 Possibly, under some circumstances, depending on the facts of the case.
 An attorney should be consulted prior to proceeding if this kind of birth certificate is necessary.

-Can they subsequently obtain a birth certificate naming only the biological father and/or both fathers, with no mention of the Gestational Carrier?
-Yes with regard to a birth certificate naming both fathers.
-With regard to only the biological father, possibly, under some circumstances, depending on the facts of the case.
+Can an international same-sex male couple subsequently obtain a birth certificate naming only the biological father and/or both fathers, with no mention of the Gestational Carrier?
+Yes.
 An attorney should be consulted prior to proceeding if this kind of birth certificate is necessary.

 Can the non-biological parent in a same-sex couple obtain a second parent adoption based solely on the fact that the child was born in Oregon (i.e., neither of the Intended Parents lives in Oregon)?
 Yes, if the consenting Gestational Carrier has resided in Oregon for at least six months at the time the Petition for Adoption is filed.

 SECOND PARENT & STEPPARENT ADOPTIONS FOR OREGON RESIDENTS

 Note: This situation typically arises if the child is born outside of the state.
 The parents then return to Oregon to obtain a second parent adoption or stepparent adoption in Oregon.